ievanh6/final-project-public/Final_Report.md

 # Results

-## Subsections are ok in the results section too

 We first wanted to identify the major cell mechanisms affected in psoriasis in general, specifically cell adhesion, cytokines, chemokines, inhibition, and proliferation.
-We looked at the gene sets involved in these mechanisms to see which mechansims were upregulated or downregulated.
-We calculate fold changes in expression to see how upregulated or downregulated certain processes were in psoriasis in general.
+We looked at the gene sets involved in these mechanisms to see which mechanisms were upregulated or downregulated.
+We calculated fold changes in expression to see how upregulated or downregulated certain processes were in psoriasis in general.

 <img src="Final_Report_files/figure-gfm/figure-1-Enrichment-Plot-1.png" style="display: block; margin: auto;" />

-**Figure 1**: Bar plot of major gene set involved in key cellular processes that are upregulated or downregulated in psoriasis.
+**Figure 1**: Bar plot of major gene sets involved in key cellular processes that are upregulated or downregulated in psoriasis.

 We first found that the expression levels of most of these cellular